 A well-known outbound use cases is protecting a user who is browsing on the Internet.
 Such a solution would protect a user not to download malicious code or for preventing data leakage.
 This is known as forward proxy, which, however, has nothing to do with a WAF.

 Nevertheless, there exist particular forward proxy scenarios where a WAF approach also makes sense, i.e. securing internal business applications when they integrate SOA web services from external partners.
-Such a solution can filter web services based on expected known behavior of a SOA service (white list approach).
+Such a solution using the Airlock WAF with the SOAP/XML Validator can filter web services based on expected known behavior of a SOA service (white list approach).
 The white list needs to be implemented only once and everything else beyond normal in the data payload would be discarded.